DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/ProgrammingGuide.md

-<del># Onboard SDK Programming Guide
+# Onboard SDK Programming Guide
 ---
-All structures and functions are implemented in `DJI_Pro_App.cpp`.
+All structures and functions are implemented in `/TODO/`.
 For more details, please refer source code.

 ---
 ## Callback mechanism